br33dlove/UiWrapper/README.md

 }
 ```

-<b>UiWrapper</b>
+### Extending the UiWrapper class

+These classes act as the Presenters in the MVP architecture.
+They respond to events from the UI and interactions with the back-end services, controlling the UI and application logic.
+Their responsiblities should not extend beyond calling single methods on services and waiting for callbacks, and calling methods on the Ui and UiModel objects.

+The library's UiWrapper class holds the reference to the UiModel and Ui objects.
+These can be accessed by the UiWrapper derivatives through the uiModel() and ui() methods.
+The returned UiModel will always be non-null, whilst the returned Ui object may be null depending on whether the a Ui object is bound or not.

-The UiWrapper superclass and its derivatives are the only objects to interact with the UiModels.
-The superclass sets the UiModel onto the Ui object with onto(Ui) as we have seen, and the subclasses call the other methods to update the UI state.
-The superclass handles the saving of the UiModel and opens the static method savedUiModel(Bundle) to the subclasses to get the stored UiModel out.
+The UiWrapper class and its derivatives should be the only objects to interact with the UiModels, with the superclass setting the UiModel onto the Ui object with onto(Ui) as we have seen, and the subclasses calling the other methods to update and query the UI state.
+The superclass handles the saving of the UiModel itself during unbinding and opens the static method savedUiModel(Bundle) to the derivaties to restore a parceled UiModel.

-The DataListUiWrapper class must implement uiListener() and return an instance of the DataListUi.Listener interface for the DataListFragment to use.
+In our example, the DataListUiWrapper class must implement uiListener() and return an instance of the DataListUi.Listener interface for the DataListFragment to use when the binding occurs.

-Two methods can also be overriden by DataListUiWrapper - registerResources() and unregisterResources() - which signal when to register to or request data from back-end services, and when to unregister or cancel those requests.
+Two methods can also be overriden by the DataListUiWrapper - registerResources() and unregisterResources() - which signal when to register to or request data from back-end services, and when to unregister or cancel those requests.
 In unregisterResources() it is vital that all references to the UiWrapper are removed from objects held at the Application level to ensure that memory is not leaked.

-These
+Here is our DataListUiWrapper class:

 ```java
 public class DataListUiWrapper extends UiWrapper<DataListUi, DataListUi.Listener, DataListUiModel> {